Stagyrite/stagyrite.github.io/README.md

 1. 'Graph.initializeStream()',
 1. 'Graph.showGraph()'
 1. as well as a specialized syntax that is far more prototypical to me.
+But we'll see, or maybe we'll not see.

 ## Contact